M17-Project/Module_17/README.md

 Basic OpenRTX support is already given, but the UI needs an overhaul for Module 17.

 ## Flashing
 You need `dfu-util` to start the process. `dfu-util` installation instructions are [here](https://dfu-util.sourceforge.net/build.html).
+It is recommended to use the most recent version - built from source.

 To flash, hold the "Escape" (upper left) button down while plugging in USB (or pressing the reset switch) to boot into DFU mode.